daniel-euler/k/README.md

 # k

-fast, gc or no gc, easy, pkg manage
+fast, gc or no gc, easy, Package Management